 The CCNSG National Course covers the following objectives:

-This two day course is classroom based and concludes with a multi-choice assessment.
+This course concludes with a multi-choice assessment.

 Please note :

 You will need to provide the ECITB with personal details for their course record database (listed below)

 If you cannot comply with these requirements then you will not be able to attend the training or test session.

 - You must bring photo ID e.g. Travel Passport, or a UK Driving Licence and your National Insurance Number.
 If none of the above can be shown please ring the office for a list of items to prove ID.